 PCs for People KC provides internet access, computers, digital skills training and community partnerships to help low and moderate income communities open minds and opportunities for a better future in the Kansas City area.
 If you are not in Kansas City, check out our other PCs for People locations across the nation.

 The National Digital Inclusion Alliance (NDIA) defines Digital Inclusion as having five elements: Internet Access, Affordable Computers, Computer Skills Training, Educational Online Content and Technical Support.

-As a founding member of the Kansas City Coalition for Digital Inclusion, Connecting For Good is helping Kansas City forge a national leadership model to effectively bridging the Digital Divide.
+As a founding member of the Kansas City Coalition for Digital Inclusion, PCs for People KC is helping Kansas City forge a national leadership model to effectively bridging the Digital Divide.

 Education: In 2016, we trained 7,000 individuals from the urban core by teaching over 53 different digital literacy topics in over 15 different Kansas City locations.

 Employment: We employ individuals we teach—six of our current staff started out as volunteers or students.
 We provide technical skills training through internships and partnerships with local work investment organizations like the Full Employment Council and in 2017, The KC Social Innovation Center, who organized the HireKC Youth program.
 In total, we have hosted over 30 interns since 2015, one of whom, has become a paid staff member.

 Economic Impact: Our programs are built with sustainability in mind.
 We refurbish donated computers for resale to income-qualified consumers and we offer tech support as well as internet service support to community centers and non-profits serving the urban core.
 In 2016, we sold nearly 300 computers and connected over 1,400 internet subscribers in low-income housing.
 With growing demand from residents and non-profits for more computers and internet service, the earned income from computer sales and tech support helps to defray the costs of our services to the community.